CallumH03/COMP3016-30/README.md

 Maze Expand is a C++ Console Game developed in Visual Studio 2022 (v143) using Windows 10 Pro 22H2.

-## Installation
-To play the game simply unzip the CPPGame.ZIP file and launch the .exe file.

 ## Instructions
 - Type **"Play"** to start and **"Q"** to quit
 - Press **W/A/S/D** to move either **Up/Left/Right/Down**